jaydenc3399/sep11-freedom-project/blog/entry04.md

 ---

 # Engineering Design Process
 Right now on the engineering design process I have moved over one step from basically planning my process and everything and now taking all that information now comibing it into making step 5 of the engineering design process which is creating the prototype of the MVP for now.
 I have jsut started to create this and it is going to take some time to develop the protoype and I am going to be here untill around maybe the end of April or a little earlier.
 I started creating the background and also even created the different difficulties modes, incluidng the sprites that I want to be in the game.
 I am thinking to choose set sprites or find a way to let the user choose, but for now I have created some set sprites to hold as a placeholder.
-I am happy with my progress so far and I just need to inch closer and closer to the final product and try to go beyond the MVp after.
+I am happy with my progress so far and I just need to inch closer and closer to the final product and try to go beyond the MVP after.

+---

+# Skills

+---

+# Time managment

 [Previous](entry03.md) | [Next](entry05.md)